 Union Army Officer

 When President Lincoln called for volunteers on April 15, 1861, McClernand returned to Illinois and raised the “McClernand Brigade.”
-On May 17, 1861, the War Department him commissioned as a brigadier general of volunteers.
+On May 17, 1861, the War Department commissioned him as a brigadier general of volunteers.
 Officials sent McClernand to Missouri, where he saw his first action as a brigade commander under Ulysses S. Grant at the Battle of Belmont (November 7, 1861).

 Action in the West

-In February 1862, Grant promoted McClernand to a divisional commander, and he served in the assaults on Fort Henry (February 6, 1862) and Fort Donelson (February 11 to 16, 1862).
-For his service at Fort Donelson, the War Department promoted McClernand to major general on March 21, 1862.
+In February 1862, Grant promoted McClernand to a divisional commander, and he served in the assaults on Fort Henry (February 6, 1862) and Fort Donelson (February 11 – 16, 1862).
+For his service at Fort Donelson, the War Department promoted McClernand to major general of volunteers on March 21, 1862.
 At the Battle of Shiloh (April 6 and 7, 1862), McClernand’s command served primarily in reserve to William T. Sherman’s force.

 Dissatisfied with his status serving under Grant, McClernand began using his influence with President Lincoln to promote his advancement.
-In October 1862, McClernand visited Lincoln in Washington, D.C., and asked to receive an independent command.
+In October 1862, McClernand visited Lincoln in Washington, DC., and asked to receive an independent command.
 Wishing to maintain the support of Illinois Democrats, Lincoln complied.
 Secretary of War Edwin M. Stanton authorized McClernand to return to Illinois to raise troops for an assault on the Confederate stronghold of Vicksburg, Mississippi.

 Before McClernand finished his recruiting assignment, Grant began his own Vicksburg Campaign.
 In December, Grant ordered Sherman and over 30,000 Federal soldiers to travel down the Mississippi River, disembark near the mouth of the Yazoo River, and attack Vicksburg from the north.
 Fewer than 6,000 Confederate defenders easily repulsed Sherman’s assault at the Battle of Chickasaw Bayou (December 26 to 29, 1862), forcing the Federals to withdraw.